tensorflow/tfjs-models/pose-detection/src/movenet/README.md

 ### Run inference

-Once the detector is ready, you can start using it to detect poses.
+Now you can use the detector to detect poses.
 The `estimatePoses` method accepts both image and video in many formats, including:
 `tf.Tensor3D`, `ImageData`, `HTMLVideoElement`, `HTMLImageElement`, `HTMLCanvasElement`.
 If you want more options, you can pass in an `estimationConfig` as the second parameter.